SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

 1. Optionally, configure the following layout settings:

    - *X-axis*: Allows you to rename the default X-axis.
-This name will be used as the X-label in the tooltips.
+This name will be used as the X label in the tooltips.

    - *Y-axis*: Allows you to add and rename Y-axes, with a limit of 10 Y-axes per line & area chart component.
-This name will be used as the Y-label in the tooltips.
+This name will be used as the Y label in the tooltips.

      > [!NOTE]
      > To change the order in which the Y-axes are added to the chart, click the ![*Drag-and-drop*](~/user-guide/images/drag-and-drop.png) button and drag the entry up or down in the *Y-axis* section.

    - *Tooltip*: Enables a tooltip that is displayed when you hover the mouse pointer over the chart.
-The tooltip shows the Y-value(s) for the closest X-value of any line on the chart.
-If multiple lines share an X-value, both will be shown.
+The tooltip shows the Y value(s) for the closest X value of any line on the chart.
+If multiple lines share an X value, both will be shown.
 The values shown in the tooltip are indicated on the chart with colored dots.

      If the *Tooltip* setting is enabled, you can configure what the tooltip will display:

      - *Tooltip* > *Include x labels* (1): Allows you to include the X-axis labels (i.e. the X-axis names).

-     - *Tooltip* > *Include y labels* (2): Allows you to include the Y-axis labels (i.e. the name of the column containing the Y-values).
+     - *Tooltip* > *Include y labels* (2): Allows you to include the Y-axis labels (i.e. the name of the column containing the Y values).

      - *Tooltip* > *Include colors* (3): Allows you to include a small indicator in front of the tooltip that indicates the color of the line.